Seroquel

 Side Effects and Safety

-• Clinical data suggests that the drug can impact metabolic health, so the question of whether it causes mass increase is often answered affirmatively for a significant portion of users.
+- Metabolic Shift: Clinical data suggests that the drug can directly impact metabolic health, altering how the body processes glucose and lipids.
+Therefore, the question of whether it causes mass increase is often answered affirmatively for a significant portion of users, making regular cholesterol monitoring essential.

-• In contrast, side effects in males might involve sexual dysfunction or, in rare cases, a condition called priapism which requires immediate medical attention.
+- Hormonal Fluctuations: Potential negative effects in females may include changes in menstrual cycles or breast discharge due to elevated prolactin levels.
+In males, side effects might involve sexual dysfunction or, in rare cases, a condition called priapism, which requires immediate medical attention.

-• A thorough evaluation of long term effects is necessary for those on chronic therapy, as it can occasionally lead to movement disorders like tardive dyskinesia.
+- Long-Term Neurological Effects: A thorough evaluation is necessary for those on chronic therapy, as prolonged use of antipsychotics can occasionally lead to involuntary movement disorders like tardive dyskinesia.

-• It is critical to follow the prescribed dose to avoid a seroquel overdose, which can cause severe sedation, rapid heartbeat, and fainting; seek emergency help if this is suspected.
+- Toxicity Risks: It is critical to follow the exact prescribed dose to avoid a Seroquel overdose.
+Taking too much can cause severe, unarousable sedation, dangerous drops in blood pressure, rapid heartbeat, and fainting.
+Seek emergency medical help immediately if an overdose is suspected.

 Drug Interactions